jarluck/gettingandcleaningwk4/codebook.md

-##Variables:
+## Variables:
-subject - the test subject's ID. activity - the physical
+subject - the test subject's ID. activity - the physical activity engaged in

-##Measurements:
+## Measurements:
-##Please refer to the UCI website for more specific descriptions
+## Please refer to the UCI website for more specific descriptions
 tBodyAccMeanX
 tBodyAccMeanY
 tBodyAccMeanZ